 JEAN GARDNER ENDOWMENT FUND

-Jean Gardner played in the success of the Foundation, in health care, and in the community.
-Jean’s husband, Reg made a donation in memory of Jean, as well as daughter Dani, and parents Dorothy and Ken.
-Jean served for eight years as the Director of Finance at the Fort St John General Hospital.
-She was also one of the founding members of the FSJ Hospital Foundation and served on the Board of Directors from 1994 until her retirement from the Board in 2006.
-Jean will be remembered as a thoughtful and caring person and through this Endowment Fund named in her honour, her impact on our community and her legacy of compassion, kindness, and generosity, will continue!
+Jean played in the success of the Fort St. John Hospital Foundation, local health care, and our community.
+This fund was created by Jean’s husband Reg, in memory of Jean, as well as daughter Dani, and parents Dorothy and Ken.
+Jean served for eight years as the Director of Finance at the Fort St John Hospital, was a founding member of the Fort St. John Hospital Foundation, and served on the Foundation’s Board of Directors for 12 years.
+Jean is remembered as a thoughtful and caring person and through her endowment fund, her impact on our community and her legacy of compassion, kindness, and generosity, will continue.

 EVELYN HADLAND ENDOWMENT FUND

-As a young woman, Evelyn travelled by train from her home on Nicomen Island to Baldonnel where she began her teaching career of 33 years.
-In 1945 she married Austin Hadland and they began their lives together and raised two sons Dale and Arthur on the family’s farm in the Baldonnel area.
-In 2016 the Hadland family lost their brother and son Dale due to a brain tumor.
-In memory of his beloved wife and because the Fort St. John Hospital was so good to Dale, Austin Hadland and family established an endowment fund in Evelyn’s name to support the purchase of medical equipment and will continue to give back to help enhance the comfort and care to individuals for years to come.
+As a young woman, Evelyn moved to Baldonnel from Nicomen Island and began her teaching career of 33 years.
+She caught the eye of local farmer, Austin Hadland, and in 1945 the couple married and began their life together on the family farm where they raised two sons.
+In 2016 the Hadland family lost their dear brother and son Dale, due to a brain tumor.
+In memory of his beloved wife and because the Fort St. John Hospital was “so good to Dale”, Austin Hadland and family established an endowment fund in Evelyn’s name to support the purchase of medical equipment and will continue to give back to help enhance the comfort and care of individuals in our community for years to come.

 AUSTIN HADLAND ENDOWMENT FUND

-Austin remembers the construction of the original hospital in 1931, which provided much-needed healthcare and a safety blanket for the Hadland family for the birth of their children and for minor medical needs.
-It was not until 1992 when Austin and Evelyn’s son Dale developed Brain cancer that the importance of local healthcare and the skill of the medical staff at the North Peace Hospital was greatly appreciated.
-Dale went onto survive another 24 years, and it is with these memories that Austin Hadland established an Endowment Fund creating a lasting legacy and ensuring the best health care for generations to come for the community who rely on the Fort St John Hospital for their health care.
+Austin remembers the construction of the original hospital in 1931, which provided much-needed healthcare and supported the birth of his children.
+In 1992, Austin and Evelyn’s son Dale developed brain cancer and Austin became very passionate about the importance of local healthcare and thankful for the skill of medical staff at the North Peace Hospital.
+With help from local medical care, Dale survived another 24 years after being diagnosed and it is with these memories that Austin Hadland established an endowment fund, creating a lasting legacy and ensuring the best health care for generations to come for the community who rely on the Fort St John Hospital for their health care needs.

 ENERGETIC SERVICES ENDOWMENT FUND